semmlerino/CurveEditor/docs/refactoring_notes.md

 When working with the codebase:

 1. Always import services using the standardized pattern
-2. Add new functionality to the appropriate service class
+2. Add new functionality directly to the appropriate service class, not legacy operations
-3. Use the service through the imported alias in UI components
+3. When modifying existing code, prefer using services over legacy operations
 4. Update tests to reflect the new service-based architecture